arvigeus/AZ-204/Questions/Containers.md

 `az container push` is not a valid Azure CLI command.
 `az container export` exports a container group in yaml format.
 `docker build` builds a Docker image from a Dockerfile, not related to deploying a container.

 ---

+Question: You are planning to use Azure Container Registry for your application.
+Which identity type should you use to ensure both headless authentication and role-based access control (RBAC)?

+- [ ] Individual AD Identity
+- [ ] Managed Identity for Azure Resources
+- [x] AD Service Principal
+- [ ] Admin User

+Answer: Service principals are designed for headless authentication and can be assigned specific Azure roles, making them ideal for both requirements.
+Individual AD Identity and Admin User are used for interactive push/pull operations.
+Managed Identity for Azure Resources: While it supports unattended operations, it's limited to select Azure services and may not offer the full range of RBAC options.

+---

+Question: You need to attach the standard output and standard error streams of a running container in Azure to your terminal.
+Which Azure CLI command should you use?

+- [ ] `az container logs`
+- [ ] `az container exec`
+- [x] `az container attach`
+- [ ] `az container start`

+Answer: `az container attach` is used to attach the standard output and standard error streams of a running container to your terminal.
+`az container logs` is used to fetch the logs for a container in a container group.

+---

+Question: You need to mount KeyVault in `/mnt/secrets`.
+Under which property in the YAML file `mountPath: /mnt/secrets/` will go?

+- [ ] volumes
+- [x] volumesMounts

+Answer: `volumesMounts` - Where to mount.

+---

+Question: You need to mount KeyVault in `/mnt/secrets`.
+Under which property in the YAML file `azureKeyVault:` will go?

+- [x] volumes
+- [ ] volumesMounts

+Answer: `volumes` - What to mount.

+---

+Question:

+Your organization utilizes an Azure container registry.
+What is the most restrictive role you should assign to developers so they can upload/publish images to the registry without granting excessive permissions?

+- [ ] `Owner`
+- [ ] `Contributor`
+- [x] `AcrPush`
+- [ ] `AcrPull`

+Answer: The `AcrPush` role allows developers to push images to the Azure container registry while adhering to the principle of least privilege.

+---